agilord/aws_client/generated/aws_autoscaling_plans_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Use AWS Auto Scaling to quickly discover all the scalable AWS resources for your application and configure dynamic scaling and predictive scaling for your resources using scaling plans.
-Use this service in conjunction with the Amazon EC2 Auto Scaling, Application Auto Scaling, Amazon CloudWatch, and AWS CloudFormation services.
+Use AWS Auto Scaling to create scaling plans for your applications to automatically scale your scalable AWS resources.

 ## Links